University of Toronto, Munk School of Global Affairs & Public Policy

 For more information about the Munk School of Global Affairs & Public Policy at the University of Toronto St. George campus, please visit our home page at https://munkschool.utoronto.ca/.

-All qualified applicants are invited to apply online by clicking the link below.
-Applicants must submit a cover letter, a current curriculum vitae, a research statement outlining current and future research interests, up to two publications or working papers, and a teaching dossier to include a teaching statement, sample course materials, and teaching evaluations.
-Equity and diversity are essential to academic excellence.
+All qualified candidates are invited to apply online by clicking the link below.
+Applicants must submit a cover letter; curriculum vitae; writing sample; teaching dossier (including a teaching statement and sample course materials and teaching evaluations); and a research statement outlining current and future research interests.
 We seek candidates who value diversity and whose research, teaching and service bear out our commitment to equity.
-Candidates are therefore also asked to submit a 1‐2 page statement of contributions to equity and diversity, which might cover topics such as (but not limited to): research or teaching that incorporates a focus on underrepresented communities, the development of inclusive pedagogies, or the mentoring of students from underrepresented groups.
+Candidates must therefore also submit a 1‐2 page statement of contributions to equity and diversity, which might cover topics such as (but not limited to): research or teaching that incorporates a focus on underrepresented communities, the development of inclusive pedagogies, or the mentoring of students from underrepresented groups.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.